Reservoir computing approaches for representation and classification of multivariate time series: Conclusions and future work

-In the tables below, we also report the detailed results obtained on each dataset.
+The tables below report the detailed results obtained on each dataset by the time series classifiers analyzed in section Sec.~\ref{sec:exp1} and Sec.~\ref{sec:exp2}.
 For each algorithm we performed 10 independent runs and we report the mean accuracy, standard deviation accuracy, mean F1 score, standard deviation F1 score, and mean execution time (in minutes).
 For the Arabic Digits dataset we do not report the results for 1-NN with DTW, as the execution time for the simulation exceeded 48 hours.